pwbriggs/music-assistant.github.io/docs/ui.md

 A red dot on the refresh icon ![image](assets/icons/refresh-icon.png) indicates that the viewed results have some sort of update pending.
 Press the refresh button.

-Items in all views can be "right clicked" or "long pressed" to bring up an extensive menu of options.
-See an example below in the [Track Menu](ui.md#track-menu) section
+Items in all views can be "right clicked" or "long pressed" to bring up an extensive menu of options which is the same as that accessed by the ⋮ menu on the right.
+In the image above the complete list of possibilities is shown and this will vary slightly depending on the current view.

 Multiple selections of albums / artists / tracks is possible by clicking the multi-select icon.
 Once one or more items are selected then clicking on the "ACTIONS" at the bottom